Virginia Debt Relief Programs in 2025

 Statute of Limitations on Medical Debt in Virginia

-In Virginia, the Statute of Limitations on medical debt lasts five years.
+In Virginia, the statute of limitations on medical debt lasts five years.
 This means that creditors can’t pursue legal action against a consumer for unpaid medical bills after five years have passed.

 Student Loan Forgiveness in Virginia